Dsinghbailey/eagle-lang/README.md

 ## The Vision

-Eagle represents a new approach to programming where natural language becomes the primary interface for software development.
+Eagle represents a new approach to AI orchestration where natural language becomes the primary interface for automation and intelligent task execution.
 Instead of learning syntax and frameworks, you describe what you want to accomplish.

 **Eagle enables:**

 - **Faster iteration** - Express ideas directly without translation to code syntax
-- **Lower barriers** - Programming accessible to anyone who can clearly explain a problem
+- **Lower barriers** - AI orchestration accessible to anyone who can clearly explain a problem
 - **Direct execution** - Your intent becomes reality without intermediate code generation
-- **True AI collaboration** - Not autocomplete or suggestions, but AI that understands and acts
+- **True AI collaboration** - Not autocomplete or suggestions, but AI agents that understand and act
+- **Evolving capabilities** - Create custom tools and agents that grow with your needs

 This is a step toward a future where the gap between human intent and computer execution continues to shrink.